Nausori

 Nausori ([nɔu̯sori]) is a town in Fiji.
 It had a population of 57,866 at the 2017 census.
 This makes it the fourth most populous municipality in the country.
-Situated 19 kilometers outside of Suva, it forms one pole of the burgeoning Suva-Nausori corridor.
+Situated 19 kilometers from the Fijian capital Suva, it forms one pole of the burgeoning Suva-Nausori corridor.
 Nausori is home to three provinces Rewa, Tailevu and Naitasiri.

 The 425 m Rewa Bridge across the Rewa River, built by Fletcher Construction and opened in 2006, links Nausori to the capital, Suva.

 Economy

 There are two major business areas in Nausori - the town of Nausori proper, and Nakasi.
 A new market and bus terminal were opened in 2015, allowing for the town's future development.
 A major upgrade of the local airport, including a new terminal and a longer runway, was expected to get started in the first quarter of 2017.

 History

 The old town of Nausori was situated around 5 km north of the current one, heading towards Kasavu.
 The ruins of the old town, situated in Naduruloulou, are still there.
 Now, it is a tourist centre and a haven for tropical flora and fauna gardens.
 Colonial buildings, town halls, local courts, and grand residences can be found here, dating back to before the 20th century.

+In 1882 a sugar mill run by the Colonial Sugar Refining Company of Australia was established on the left bank of the Rewa River, with operations commencing on 17 July.
+The Nausori mill was the first large-scale sugar mill in Fiji, and in 1884 it became the first place in Fiji to be lit by electricity.
+The sugar mill was closed in 1959 as it became uneconomic to operate primarily due to the very low sugar content in the cane.
+The mill was then used for processing animal feed and a timber yard.